A short text for recruiters which might answer some questions.

 Because of work-live balance (care for family members) I prefer to work part time (which is for me usually less work days and not less hours a day).
 I could and can arrange business trips or more hours in some weeks - but flexibility should be on both sides.

-My location is the East of Munich (Germany), the company I work for should be near - or allow home office most of the time.
+My location is the East of Munich (Germany), the company I work for should allow home office most of the time.

 I do network, Linux (and Unix) and Scripting (Bash, Python), but I don't administrate Windows (even if I might consult users who need to connect from Windows to Linux or run virtual environments).